yrjarv/.dotfiles/README.md

 ### `config`

-This is where most of the good stuff is.

 * `.config/btop` and `.config/htop` contain config files for `htop` and `btop`, but they are mainly modified through the `btop` and `htop` TUIs.
 I track them with git because misclicks happen, and especially in `btop` I find it really